ircam-ismm/comote-koral/README.md

 # comote-koral

-## update
+## Update

-Run the script `update.command` (double-clik or run in terminal) in order to pull the changes, install the dependencies and build the `koral-server`.
+Run the script `update.command` (double-click or run in terminal) in order to pull the changes, install the dependencies and build the `koral-server`.

 ## Development notes

 Use `git pull` to retrieve the changes from the online repository.
 Use `git push`to send your changes to the online repository.

-When some changes are made in the webviews, sources in `koral-server-src`.
+When some changes are made in the webviews, sources are in `koral-server-src`.
 Build and deploy changes to `koral-server` by running `npm run build-server` in the root of the project.

 To make a version, you will need to retrieve the changes from the online repository, and to commit all you changes.